Mimic poison frog: Color morphology

-A few of the morphs include, but are not limited to, striped, spotted, Varadero, and banded.
+Among different populations of R. imitator, different color morphs are present to mimic other poison frog species.
+There are four color morphs among R. imitator populations that mimic closely related sympatric (existing in the same area) species: varadero (R. fantastica), striped (lowland R. variabilis), spotted (highland R. variabilis), and banded (R. summersi).
+The geographic distribution of these morphs primarily includes geographically isolated populations in different areas of Peru, however there are a number of "transition zones" between populations where different color morphs interact.
 The striped morph is the most widely spread, mimicking the striped Ranitomeya variabilis and can be found throughout the lower Huallaga River drainage in Peru.
 The spotted morph mimics the highland spotted frog Ranitomeya variabilis with mainly blue-green coloration, but can be found in other forms, sometimes in yellow.
 Although R. imitator closely resembles R. variabilis in coloration with its striped morph, the two species differ in many key aspects.
 R. imitator provides biparental care and is a monogamous species, while R. variabilis provides solely paternal care and is polygamous.
 The aradero morph is a lowland form that lives nearby another but does not resemble it.
 Last, the banded morph, a mimic of Ranitomeya summersi, lives in much drier climates than the average R. imitator and is most often found in Dieffenbachia and Heliconia plants.